Pinafore/karl-flashcards-web-app/README.md

 But it would be only to clean them up, leaving them won't really have any effect either way.

 ## Deployment

-You can deploy the stack to a Docker Swarm mode cluster with a main Traefik proxy, set up using the ideas from <a href="https://dockerswarm.rocks" target="_blank">DockerSwarm.rocks</a>, to get automatic HTTPS certificates, etc.
+You can deploy the stack to a Docker Swarm mode cluster with a main Traefik proxy, set up using the ideas from DockerSwarm.rocks, to get automatic HTTPS certificates, etc.

 And you can use CI (continuous integration) systems to do it automatically.

 But you have to configure a couple things first.

 ### Traefik network

-This stack expects the public Traefik network to be named `traefik-public`, just as in the tutorials in <a href="https://dockerswarm.rocks" class="external-link" target="_blank">DockerSwarm.rocks</a>.
+This stack expects the public Traefik network to be named `traefik-public`, just as in the tutorials in DockerSwarm.rocks.

 If you need to use a different Traefik public network name, update it in the `docker-compose.yml` files, in the section: